 Are Your Expectations Realistic?

 Porn users sometimes ridicule their virginal partners for being naïve.
-They often criticize their partner if they don’t want to perform a sex acts the porn user has filled their minds with for years.
+They often criticize their partner if they don’t want to perform the sex acts the porn user has filled their minds with for years.

 Worse, porn users expect their partners to be sex machines like the fake scenes in porn.
 They feel entitled to sex on demand and selfishly use their partner, without caring for their hearts and needs.
 Partners often report feeling raped.